Taverny station

 Taverny is a railway station located in the commune of Taverny (Val-d'Oise department), France.
 The station is served by Transilien H trains, on the line from Paris to Persan-Beaumont via Saint-Leu-la-Forêt.
-The daily number of passengers was between 500 and 2,500 in 2002.
+The annual number of passengers was 1,621,261 in 2024.
 Taverny is located on the line from Ermont-Eaubonne to Valmondois, that was opened in 1876.
 The line was electrified in 1970.